 Exhibition History

-2025 ‘International Women’s Day Auction’, Art on a Postcard
+2025 ‘International Women’s Day Auction’, London, Art on a Postcard

 2025 ‘Today for You, Tomorrow for Me’, London Art Fair, curated by Becca Pelly-Fry